expressjs/expressjs.com/4x/en/api/req-path.md

-This property contains the path part of the request URL.
+Contains the path part of the request URL.

 ```js
 // example.com/users?sort=desc